nix-community/carnix/README.md

 This PR bumps the version straight to `0.7.2` though, so the summary probably includes "all of the above".

-### v0.7.1
+### v0.6.9

-This version seems to contain refactorings related to error handling and something about handling replaced packages in Cargo correctly.
+This version seems to contain changes to how Carnix handles the local "workspace" of a crate and which files are included into the Nix sources when building a derivation.

-### v0.7.2
+### v0.6.8

-This version seems to contain minor changes to workspace handling again.
+This version seems to contain minor changes to how `nix-prefetch-git` errors are handled.

-### v0.8.0 - v0.8.5
+### v0.6.7

-I'm not sure what changed in these versions yet.
-There may be some info in the `nixpkgs` repository, but I haven't gone hunting for it yet.

-Will update this once I've had time to figure it out.

-On a sidenote there really is no `0.8.2`, it goes straight from `0.8.1` to `0.8.3`.
+Repository was bootstrapped from `crates.io` sources at this version, not sure what the difference to the previous versions is.

 --------------